Željko Matuš

 Željko Matuš (born 9 August 1935 in Donja Stubica) is a former Croatian-Yugoslavian footballer.
 He was part of the Yugoslav squad that won gold at the 1960 Summer Olympics.

 Club career

 During his club career he played for NK Dinamo Zagreb, SC Young Fellows and FC Zürich.

 International career

 He earned 13 caps for the Yugoslavia national football team, and took part in the 1960 European Nations' Cup and the 1962 FIFA World Cup.
-He also played a friendly match for the PR Croatian national team against Indonesia in 1956, in which he scored a goal.
+He also played a friendly match for the PR Croatia national team against Indonesia in 1956, in which he scored a goal.
 His final international was a September 1962 friendly match against West Germany.

-After the death of Viktor Ponedelnik in December 2020, Matuš became the last living participant of 1960 European Nations' Cup Final.
+After the death of Viktor Ponedelnik in December 2020, Matuš became the last living participant of the 1960 European Nations' Cup Final.